-Four community-based coalitions chosen through competitive request for applications are currently funded through the SVPE Program.
+Four community-based coalitions chosen through competitive request for applications are currently funded through the Sexual Violence Prevention & Education program.
 These coalitions are tasked with completing a community needs assessment that takes a shared risk and protective factor approach, developing an action plan based on the results of the needs assessment, and implementing strategies that prevent sexual violence.
 The four coalitions have their individual assessments, action plans and strategies.

 Highlighted approaches and examples include:

 - Provided avenues for engagement in the civic process by making voting accessible, giving access to government functions, and providing opportunities for candidates to hear from disparate populations.

 - Provided summaries of meetings including proposed policies, especially those that affect housing, transportation and employment, as there was no public news outlet and thus no way for citizens to stay informed of city and government commission meetings.

 - Produced and disseminated a video with instructions for how to access computer skills to connect virtually to keep vulnerable populations connected.

 - Produced a commercial connecting those without computer literacy to free resources to gain computer skills.

 - Conducted a survey to gage community connectedness and developed strategies for improvement.

 - Coalitions committed to using data to select focus populations and work to build equity.